AmirPourjam/eveonline-third-party-documentation/docs/crest/authentication.md

 Allows an application to read your character's skills.

 ### characterWalletRead
-Allows an applicatin to read your character's wallet (ambiguous on transactions or journal)
+Allows an application to read your character's wallet.

 ## Using your access token
 Once you have a valid access token from the SSO, you can make calls to authenticated CREST by adding an Authorization header and using the auth'd crest endpoint.